WASHINGTON — Catholic leaders hope to use Pope Francis’ visit in September as an opportunity to share the joy of the faith with the public.

-She told participants that reporters are approaching stories from a particular frame of reference, and the volunteers’ job was to help them reframe that story “in a way we know is true.”
+She told participants that reporters are approaching stories from a particular frame of reference, and the volunteers’ job is to help them reframe that story “in a way we know is true.”

-For example, while abortion-rights advocates often present Catholic teaching on abortion as “anti-choice,” the trainees were reminded that the Church offers a compassionate and practical support that helps women deal with crisis pregnancies and bring their child to term.
+For example, while abortion-rights advocates often present Catholic teaching on abortion as “anti-choice,” the trainees were reminded that the Church offers compassionate and practical support that helps women deal with crisis pregnancies and bring their children to term.

 Daniels spelled out the general principles of good communications.
 “Assume the first thing you say is all they hear,” she told the group.

-“Show, don’t tell,” by having three key points, accompanied by stories, and backed up with some statistics at hand.
+“Show; don’t tell,” by having three key points, accompanied by stories, backed up with some statistics.

 “Be readable, quotable and concise,” she added, urging the group to lead with the Church’s positive “Yes.”